 After their success with the IWC Grande Complication, Renaud & Papi broadened their manufacture and expertise but managed to completely pulverize their capital in the process.
 They were in trouble, and even the banks didn’t want to help them out.

-The CEO of AP understood everything agreed to help them out, but under one condition – they’d sell a 52% stake in the company to AP.
+Luckily, the CEO of AP understood everything agreed to help them out, but under one condition – they’d sell a 52% stake in the company to Audemars Piguet.
 Renaud & Papi agreed and went forward with the deal, even making a complete minute-repeater movement for AP.
-This is when Renaud & Papi became Audemars Piguet Renaud & Papi – in short: APRP.
+After this acquisition, though, Renaud & Papi became know as Audemars Piguet Renaud & Papi – in short: APRP.

-Another one of their projects, given to them by Blümlein, was a constant force escapement for A. Lange & Söhne, similar to the ones used in old chronometers.
-They had a variety of projects going on, while AP was, bit by bit, transferring the complex movement research and development to Le Locle.
+Another one of their projects, given to them by the late Mr. Blümlein, was a constant force escapement for A. Lange & Söhne, similar to the ones used in old chronometers.
+They had a variety of projects going on, while AP was, bit by bit, transferring the complex movement research and development to Le Locle as well.

 Giulio now got busy working with chemical engineering and metallurgy to develop new alloys that would retain their structure, be immune to temperature changes and have antimagnetic properties.
 His most famous result?
 The Alacrite 602 alloy, which is composed of tungsten (5%), chromium (31%) and cobalt (57%), plus iron, silicon, and carbon.